 If you have extra time, another thing that can make cabinets look new again is changing out the hinges that attach the cabinet doors to the wall.
 That is definitely more of a time consuming task if you have to do a lot of them, but if yours are in bad shape, just make it a goal to switch out one or two doors a day with your power drill and that will make it feel more doable.
 It’s way more work to switch them out with different hinges that have different hole locations (you’d have to repair, fill, sand, and paint all the old hole locations), but if you’re using hardware with the same hole locations, it shouldn’t be that big of a deal.

 There you go!!
 It really is amazing to me how much newer the cabinets look after just one afternoon of work—totally worth it!
+You can also pop a cute pan on the counter or new kitchen rug into the space to freshen it up (this is mine but this one is really cute too!)
 It feels like I spend most of my day in the kitchen, so it’s definitely worth the effort to make it look its best.
+I’ve also organized my fridge and closet in one afternoon so take a few days and really get your place together!
 Hope this project idea helps to brighten up your kitchen too! xo.
 Laura